Associate Professor, Neil Aggett Labour Studies Unit

-Dr Michael Rogan is a Senior Researcher in the Neil Aggett Labour Studies Unit (NALSU) within the ISER.
+Prof Michael Rogan is an Associate Professor in the Neil Aggett Labour Studies Unit (NALSU) within the ISER.
 He is also an honorary research fellow at the HSRC’s Education and Skills Development Research Programme and a research associate in the global research-policy-action network Women in Informal Employment: Globalizing and Organizing (WIEGO).
 He holds a PhD and a Master’s degree from the University of KwaZulu-Natal (UKZN) and a Bachelor of Arts in International Studies from the University of Washington in Seattle.

 - Informal Economy Monitoring Study

 - Food security and nutrition in South Africa

 - Aspirations and the measurement of subjective well-being

 Michael Rogan.
 (2018) “Food poverty, hunger and household production in rural Eastern Cape households.”
 Development Southern Africa.
 35:1, 90-104

 First 50 downloads free: http://www.tandfonline.com/eprint/MzxNn5e8ba2T4KxudMgs/full

 Michael Rogan, Sally Roever, Martha Chen and Françoise Carré.
 (2017) “Informal employment in the global south: globalisation, production relations and ‘precarity’.”
 Research in the Sociology of Work Vol. 31: pages 307-333

 Dorrit Posel and Michael Rogan.
 (2017). ”Inequality, social comparisons and minimum income aspirations: Evidence from South Africa”.
 ISER Working Paper No. 2017/3.
 Grahamstown: Institute of Social and Economic Research.
 Rhodes University